Gen-AI-In-Software-Development/List-Of-Units/Unit00-Overview/README.md

 "The programmer needs to take ownership of code in, say, safety critical systems." - Overheard at an SEI workshop

+Developers also have growing concerns over the potential for AI assistants to suggest or propagate vulnerable code.
+While the majority of developers (56%) expect AI assistants to provide usable code, only 23% expect the code to be secure, while a larger group (40%) don't believe AI assistants provide secure code at all, according to research by software development firm JetBrains and the University of California at Irvine, published in June, 2024.

 # GitHub Mechanics: Updating a Unit

 1) Do this once: Download the repository into a new directory named List-of-Units.
 This will create the